pynamodb/PynamoDB/docs/local.rst

 DynamoDB local is a tool provided by Amazon that mocks the DynamoDB API, and uses a local file to store your data.
 You can use DynamoDB local with PynamoDB for testing, debugging, or offline development.
-For more information, you can read `Amazon's Announcement <http://aws.amazon.com/about-aws/whats-new/2013/09/12/amazon-dynamodb-local/>`_ and
+For more information, you can read `Amazon's Announcement <https://aws.amazon.com/about-aws/whats-new/2013/09/12/amazon-dynamodb-local/>`_ and
-`Jeff Barr's blog post <http://aws.typepad.com/aws/2013/09/dynamodb-local-for-desktop-development.html>`_ about it.
+`Jeff Barr's blog post <https://aws.amazon.com/blogs/aws/dynamodb-local-for-desktop-development/>`_ about it.

-* Download the `latest version of DynamoDB local <http://dynamodb-local.s3-website-us-west-2.amazonaws.com/dynamodb_local_latest>`_.
+* Download the `latest version of DynamoDB Local <https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html>`_.
 * Unpack the contents of the archive into a directory of your choice.

-DynamoDB local requires the `Java Runtime Environment <http://java.com/en/>`_ version 7.
+DynamoDB local requires the `Java Runtime Environment <https://www.java.com/en/>`_ version 7.
 Make sure the JRE is installed before continuing.

 From the directory where you unpacked DynamoDB local, you can launch it like this: